ajaymisraa/raao-db/posts/ethan.md

 # Introducing Ethan
 Ethan, an arbitrary name, meaning "firm", "strong", and "enduring"?[*RAAO has no religious affiliation, [we found](https://en.wikipedia.org/wiki/Ethan_(given_name)) Ethan a common name and our intention is to resonate with as many people as possible.*], is a large language model (LLM)?[*We built Ethan off of a fine tuned and heavily modified version of [Llama 3 70B](https://llama.meta.com/llama3/).*], similar to ChatGPT, that uses a safe practices designed to be a discrete, reliable, and emotionally compenent companion.

 With Ethan, users can simply just text his phone number and, as you converse, Ethan develops a profile of each user.
 Whether Ethan's just someone you want to talk to about life, distressed, or otherwise.
 He is a safe support friend trained on hundreds of hours of suicide prevention intervention transcripts, mental health resources and providers, and other local referral protocals.
+Ethan is discrete, you can just put him in as a contact in your phone and it just looks like you are texting a friend.

+While our primary objective with Ethan is to provide a reliable companion, we also aim to alleviate the burden on traditional crisis support services like the 988 Suicide and Crisis Lifeline.
+By offering an accessible, always-available option for initial support and triage, Ethan can provide immediate emotional support to individuals who may be hesitant to call a crisis line, help filter and prioritize cases, potentially reducing the volume of non-emergency calls to 988, offer personalized coping strategies and resources for those dealing with milder forms of distress, act as a bridge to professional help when necessary, facilitating warm handoffs to human crisis counselors, and collect anonymized data on mental health trends to inform better resource allocation and intervention strategies.

+Through these mechanisms, Ethan can complement existing mental health infrastructure, allowing human crisis counselors to focus their expertise on the most critical cases while ensuring that a wider range of individuals receive some form of support.

 There are three main parts of how Ethan works, shown in the simplified diagram below: Reference and Background, Conversation, and Referral and Action.